 You can also register with our Service and create a Service account via certain third-party services such as Google and LinkedIn (each, an “SSO Account”), if and when such functionality is available.
-If you choose to create a Service account through one of your SSO Accounts, you may have to provide us with your username (or userID) so that your identity can be authenticated by the SSO Account.
+If you choose to create a Service account through one of your SSO Accounts, you may have to provide us with your username (or user ID) so that your identity can be authenticated by the SSO Account.
 When the authentication is complete, we’ll be able to link your account with the SSO Account.
-That linking may allow us to access certain personally identifiable information, such as your name and email address, and other personally identifiable information that your privacy settings on the SSO Account permit us to access, in connection with creating your Service account.
+That linking may allow us to access certain personal data, such as your name and email address, your user ID for the SSO account, data tokens used to implement single sign-on and connect with your SSO account profile, and other personal data that your privacy settings on the SSO Account permit us to access, in connection with creating your Service account.
 We don’t receive or store passwords for any of your SSO Accounts.

 Any of the information we collect from you may be used in one of the following ways: